-If you're meeting in person, bring some extra copies of your resume; your business card, if you have one; and a portfolio with a pad and pen so that you can take notes.
+If you're meeting in person, bring some extra copies of your resume, your business card, if you have one, and a portfolio with a pad and pen so that you can take notes.

 What to Ask the Recruiter

 In some cases, you may end up being offered a job on the spot or very shortly after your meeting.
 One job seeker, for example, progressed from getting a LinkedIn message about opportunities at a company to having a cup of coffee with a hiring manager to getting a job offer from the CEO three days later.
 When the fit is right, interviewers are often eager to lock in a candidate.

 If the recruiter surprises you with a specific opportunity, be prepared to express your excitement and appreciation, but know that you can reserve the right to process that new information and get back to them in the near future.
 Don't feel compelled to make a decision about whether to pursue the job on the spot.